alwaysdata/documentation/content/accounts/billing/upgrade-your-plan/index.en.md

 A prorata refund is automatically made to the *prepaid account*:

 - when changing to a higher or lower offer,
-- when migrating accounts to VPS/dedicated servers.
+- when migrating accounts to a Private Cloud.

 This refund can only be used to pay future invoices.